malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedSpeaking.md

 EXAMPLE ANSWER

 * In this set of materials, the reading passage describes a body of water, and the listening passage gives additional information about the body of water.
 The reading passage describes the body of water named the Dead Sea.
-It is said to be “dead’ because its high salt level prevents life in it.
-It’s salty because it’s landlocked with no outlet and it’s in an area with a high temperature, which causes rapid evaporation.
-The listening passage makes an additional point about the Dead Sea, which is that the Dead Sea isn’t really a sea.
-A sea is a body of water that’s part of the ocean or opens into the ocean, while a lake is a body of water that’s entirely enclosed.
+It is said to be “dead' because its high salt level prevents life in it.
+It's salty because it's landlocked with no outlet and it's in an area with a high temperature, which causes rapid evaporation.
+The listening passage makes an additional point about the Dead Sea, which is that the Dead Sea isn't really a sea.
+A sea is a body of water that's part of the ocean or opens into the ocean, while a lake is a body of water that's entirely enclosed.
 The Dead Sea has no outlet and is therefore a lake.

 ### Example (Template for ETS example)
 In this set of materials, the reading passage describes animal domestication, and the listening passage gives two examples.